Setup Nginx reverse proxy and force redirect HTTP to HTTPS

-Install Nginx from Advanced Packaging Tool (APT) package manager:
+Installing Nginx from Advanced Packaging Tool (APT) package manager:

 sudo apt install nginx -y

-Create UFW rule for allowing all Nginx listen ports:
+Firewall configuration.
+If you have enabled UFW, create rule for allowing all Nginx listen ports:

 sudo ufw allow 'Nginx full'

-3. Generate SSL certificate and key files
+Generate self-signed SSL certificate and key files with OpenSSL:

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt